How to Play Omaha Hi Poker – Complete 8-Step Guide

 Ready for Another Hand?

-The dealer is ready to deal you into a new hand, but are you?
-It’s time to put all you've learnt so far to the test and gear up for the next round of Omaha Hi poker.
-Get ready to bet, call, raise and make that almighty Omaha Hi draw.
+The dealer is ready to start a new hand — are you?
+This is your chance to apply everything you've learned and take on the next round of Omaha Hi poker.
+Get ready to bet, call, raise, and chase your next big Omaha Hi draw.

 How do you play Omaha Hi poker?

-Every player receives four hole cards.
-After each of the four betting rounds (pre-flop, flop, turn, and river) new community cards are dealt.
-Players need to make the best hand using three community cards and two of their hole cards to make the best hand.
-The game ends when the last round has finished and the remaining players reveal their hands.
+Each player receives four hole cards.
+After each betting round (pre-flop, flop, turn, river), new community cards are dealt.
+Players must use exactly two of their hole cards and three community cards to make their best 5-card hand.
+The hand ends after the final betting round when any remaining players reveal their cards.

 What are the best starting hands in Omaha Hi?